venovako/JACSD/README.md

 ### Prerequisites

-A recent 64-bit Linux (e.g., CentOS 7.9 with devtoolset-8) or macOS (e.g., Big Sur) is needed.
+A 64-bit Linux (e.g., CentOS 7.9 with devtoolset-8) or macOS (e.g., Big Sur) is needed.

 ### Make options